ClemenceRoldan/book-rating-prediction-model/README.md

 # Book Rating Prediction Model
 Predicting Book Ratings is a university group project developed by Kheirie Kaderi, Clemence Roldan, and Mohamed Al Jalanji for Machine Learning with Python course at Data ScienceTech Insitute.
-The project aims to predict book ratings and recommend new books using regression models.
+The project aims to predict book ratings using regression models.
 ## Table of Contents
 - [About](#about)
 - [Installation](#installation)